famoser/docs/docs/communicate/creativity.md

 Look for alternatives, even when there is none needed at the moment.
 Create alternatives by fixing purpose, resemblance (lookalikes), group (type of thing) or concept ("reward for work").

-Takle a bigger concept than the one in question at the moment; by asking "how does it help" (homeoffice -> reduce traffic).
+Tackle a bigger concept than the one in question at the moment; by asking "how does it help" (homeoffice -> reduce traffic).
-Go into the other direction by asking "how can we implement this" (refude traffic -> different work schedules).
+Go into the other direction by asking "how can we implement this" (reduce traffic -> different work schedules).

-Abstract a concret process/product into its concepts (like fast food -> cheap, standardized, fast).
+Abstract a concrete process/product into its concepts (like fast food -> cheap, standardized, fast).
 You may encounter concepts that are purpose based (like umbrella -> protection from the rain), mechanism based (like umbrella -> roof) and value based (like umbrella -> convenient).
-Then improve on these concepts, potentially strenghten them, implement or combine them differently.
+Then improve on these concepts, potentially strengthen them, implement or combine them differently.

-Provocate with proposing unusual/absurd solutions.
-Work out these solutions by chaning the focus to an unusual perspective.
+Provoke with proposing unusual/absurd solutions to enable unusual perspectives.

 Lateral thinking book, at P151

-- PMI: Scan plus points, then minux points, then interesting points
+- PMI: Scan plus points, then minus points, then interesting points

 where to apply in EnterpriseTM:
 - get more improvement propositions at every level